Australian Solar Energy Forecasting System

 - Standing data from the solar power station as defined in the ASEFS Energy Conversion Model.

-- Imagery from Himawari-8 satellite
+- Imagery from Himawari satellites.

 AESFS1 produces solar generation forecasts for all NEM forecasting timeframes as follows: